Koral77/Papers-Notes/README.md

 ```

 ### Higher-order Safety Invariant
+- **A Rust function should execute safely for all safe inputs**
 - The main point of the safety invariant :
 The safety invariant ensures that safe code, no matter what it does, executes safely – it cannot cause undefined behavior when working on this data.
 For example, when you write a function fn foo(x: bool), you can assume that x is safe for bool: It is either true or false.
 This means that every safe operation on bool (in particular, case distinction) can be performed without running into undefined behavior.
-More detail in  https://www.ralfj.de/blog/2018/08/22/two-kinds-of-invariants.html.
+More detail in  https://www.ralfj.de/blog/2018/08/22/two-kinds-of-invariants.html and https://www.hillelwayne.com/post/safety-and-liveness#:~:text=These%20are%20all%20safety%20properties%20called%20invariants.%20Invariants,is%20violated.%20Not%20all%20safety%20properties%20are%20invariants.
 - For the safety of higher-order types, common mistakes are made with incorrect assumptions of (1) logical consistency (e.g., respects total ordering), (2) purity (e.g., always returns the same value for the same input), (3) and semantic restrictions (e.g., only writes to the argument because it may contain uninitialized bytes) on a caller-provided function.
 - It is fairly difficult and errorprone to enforce a higher-order invariant under Rust’s type system.
 One notable example is passing an uninitialized buffer to a caller-provided Read implementation.
 Read is commonly expected to read data from one source (e.g., a file) and write into the provided buffer.
 However, it is perfectly valid to read the buffer under Rust’s type system.
 This leads to undefined behavior if the buffer contains uninitialized memory.
 Unfortunately, many Rust programmers provide an uninitialized buffer to a caller-provided function as performance optimization without realizing the inherent unsoundness.
 - **Definition 10** : A higher-order invariant bug is a memory safety bug in a generic function that is caused by incorrectly assuming a higher-order invariant that is not guaranteed by the type system.
 A generic function Λ with a higher-order invariant bug incorrectly assumes certain properties (e.g., purity) on its higher-order type parameter (e.g., closure) although pred(Λ) does not guarantee it.